telegie/libvpx-binaries/README.md

 ### TODO for wasm build

-Add multithreading and SIMD when building this.
-SIMD support for web assembly is currently experimental, so not yet. reference: https://github.com/brion/ogv.js/blob/master/buildscripts/compileVpxWasmSIMDMT.sh
+Add multithreading and SIMD when they are supported by browser.
+Multihreading is not supported by Safari and SIMD support for web assembly is currently experimental in all browsers (i.e., Chrome, Firefox, and Safari).
+See following for implementation: https://github.com/brion/ogv.js/blob/master/buildscripts/compileVpxWasmSIMDMT.sh

 ## For iOS: